bluebyte9001/TextUnderstandingTsetlinMachine/README.md

 We refer to the original [seed paper](https://arxiv.org/pdf/1804.01508.pdf) on the Tsetlin Machine, and our [specific paper](https://arxiv.org/pdf/xxxx.pdf) on using the Tsetlin Machine for text categorization, for details on how the method works.

-Also notice that research on the Tsetlin Machine for Text Understanding is an on-going project at the Centre for Artificial Intelligence Research CAIR at the University of Agder, Norway.
+Also notice that research on the Tsetlin Machine for text understanding is an on-going project at the Centre for Artificial Intelligence Research CAIR at the University of Agder, Norway.
 More information will be added as the project advances.

 ## Requirements
 •	Python 2.7.x https://www.python.org/downloads/